resolve109/study-aws-sa/aws-study-guide.md

   - Reduces load on primary DB instance by routing queries to the read replica
   - Enables elastically scaling beyond capacity constraints of a single DB instance for read-heavy workloads
   - Emphasized that read replicas are cost-effective for scaling read workloads.
-- **Additional Update for Serverless**:
+- **Additional Update for Serverless:**
-  - In serverless architectures using AWS Lambda, using **Amazon RDS Proxy** is recommended to reduce persistent connection overhead and improve performance.
+  - In architectures using AWS Lambda, using RDS Proxy is essential to reduce connection overhead.
-  - Verified synergy of Lambda + RDS Proxy for better connection management.
+  - Serverless use of RDS Proxy has been validated to improve performance.

 ### Amazon Aurora
 - **Overview**: